OnlyFans: Individual creators

 A trend on OnlyFans saw creators allowing free access to sexual content in exchange for proof of charity donations, beginning with Kaylen Ward raising US$1 million in contributions to charity during the Australian wild bushfires in Australia in January 2020.

-Bella Thorne broke OnlyFans earnings records when she joined the platform in August 2020, generating USD2 million in a week, including USD1 million in a 24-hour period.
+Bella Thorne broke OnlyFans earnings records when she joined the platform in August 2020, generating USD2 million in a week, including USD1 million in 24 hours.
 Thorne promised subscribers nude photos, but instead provided only photos in lingerie, leading to a large number of chargebacks.
-Following the chargebacks, OnlyFans limited the amount creators could charge and how quickly creators could receive their payouts, though the company said it was unrelated to Thorne and part of "an evolving process".
+After the chargebacks, OnlyFans limited how much creators can charge and how quickly creators can receive their payouts, though the company said it was unrelated to Thorne and part of "an evolving process".
 Sex work advocates called Thorne a "tourist" in the sex work industry and blamed her for the policy change, saying it would cause them to lose a portion of their income.
 Thorne's record was broken in April 2021 by Bhad Bhabie, who garnered USD1 million in six hours.
-The broken record led to social media criticism of Bhabie's subscribers, as her OnlyFans account launched shortly after she turned 18.
+This led to criticism of Bhabie's subscribers, as her OnlyFans account launched shortly after she turned 18.

 In May 2022, Carmen Electra joined the site, debuting her account with photos from her 50th birthday.
 The same year, Pennsylvania congressional candidate Alexandra Hunt joined the platform and announced that her campaign had raised around $100,000 in one month.

-In September 2022, the Twitch streamer Amouranth told Business Insider that she was earning $1.5 million every month on the site and had grossed more than $27 million in total since joining in early 2020.
+In September 2022, the Twitch streamer Amouranth told Business Insider that she was earning $1.5 million monthly on the site and had grossed more than $27 million since joining in 2020.
 On 9 December 2022, YouTuber Markiplier launched an OnlyFans account page and the influx of traffic caused the site to crash.

+Restrictions and bans

+In December 2024, China blocked access to the website.